 Don’t get me wrong, these celebrities are role models for people suffering from rare genetic diseases.
 Marianna Palka and Trey Grey are still fighting with Huntington’s disease and are setting up a prime example of courage.

-Nearly 5 to 7 people per 100,000 are affected by Huntington’s disease.
+7 out of 100,000 people are affected by Huntington’s disease.
 I know this doesn’t seem like a huge number but the mortality rate is growing every year and it will continue to grow until there is a cure for it.

 Western Europe, Australia, and Venezuela are some of the countries seeing a rising number of Huntington’s disease cases registered every year.

 These once-upon-a-time famous people could have been at the top of the world and successful today, but sadly Huntington’s disease has halted their career.